STUDY JAPANESE ONLINE WITH NATIVES HERE

 Japanese Courses and the Launch Formula

-In the last 5 years there have been a dozen online japanese courses with a similar premise.
-They advertise a week of free video lessons, then open spaces for their Japanese course that cost 4 digits that always end in 7.
+In the last 5 years, about a dozen online Japanese courses have appeared with a similar premise.
+They announce a week of free video lessons, then open spots for their Japanese course that costs 4 digits and always ends in 7.

 It's Japanese week, Golden Week, Japan week, Nihongo week and many others.
 Both invest heavily in social media marketing and advertising to reach people.

-I personally don't see any problem with that, and if I had the money I would invest heavily in advertising, marketing, writers and other things to grow the Suki Desu and my other projects.
-But what bothers me about all this is the herd effect, and how it can end up ruining the fame of these online Japanese courses.
+I personally see no problem with it, and if I had the money I would heavily invest in advertising, marketing, writers, and other things to grow Suki Desu and my other projects.
+But what bothers me about all this is the herd effect, and how it can end up ruining the reputation of these online Japanese courses.

 Japanese courses and the launch formula

-This is all a result of Launch Formula, an online course made by Erico Rocha that circulates there among all digital marketers.
-I had the opportunity to attend this course and despite the techniques taught, I found all the content quite simple, despite being effective.
+This is all a result of the Fórmula de Lançamento, an online course created by Erico Rocha that circulates among all digital marketers.
+I had the opportunity to attend this course and despite the techniques taught, I found all the content quite simple, although effective.

 Even because, if it weren't effective, people wouldn't be using this launch formula to sell their online courses.
 It's not just Japanese courses, pretty much any course on the internet uses one or another technique from the launch formula.